Rzewuski family

-The House of Rzewuski (Rzewuscy) was an important Polish noble family (magnates) in the 17th century during the era of the Polish–Lithuanian Commonwealth.
+The House of Rzewuski (Polish: Rzewuski, Rzewuscy) was an important Polish noble family (magnates) in the 17th century during the era of the Polish–Lithuanian Commonwealth.

 History

 The family originated from the village Bejdy near the town of Łosice in the Podlasie region.
 They used the Krzywda coat of arms.
 Members of the family received the title of Count and held several notable positions in the Polish–Lithuanian Commonwealth, most notably, that of a hetman (thrice).

 Coat of arms

 The Rzewuski family used the Krzywda Coat of Arms and their motto was "Qua via Virtutis".